trite/tabeurator/CONTRIBUTING.md

 - Chrome: `bundle:chrome`
 - Firefox: `bundle:firefox`

+## Package-only

+Exists as its own command largely for debugging purposes, generally shouldn't be run by itself unless you're testing something specific to the packaging process and don't want to re-run bundling every time (since bundling takes way longer than packaging right now).

 ## Package

-Run the bundle step and then package the contents for distribution.
-Contents will end up in a folder inside of `dist`:
+Run the bundle step and then then package-only steps for a particular distribution.
+Artifacts will end up in a `dist-{browser}` folder:

-- Chrome: `bundle:chrome`
+- Chrome: `package:chrome`
+  - Artifacts: `dist-chrome`
-- Firefox: `bundle:firefox`
+- Firefox: `package:firefox`
+  - Artifacts: `dist-firefox`

+There's also a `package:both` command to bundle and package for both browsers.
+When using this command the respective output packages will be in `dist-{browser}`.

+## Clean

+Remove build artifacts (`dist-{browser}` folders).

+## Hard-reset

+Run `clean` and then remove node_modules.
+A `npm install` will be needed before work can resume.